 Ghost vs Notion

-Side-by-side comparison of Ghost and Notion for content creators.
+Side-by-side comparison of Ghost and Notion.

 Open-source publishing platform built for serious creators